pfsense/docs/source/releases/2-2-new-features-and-changes.rst

    pf on FreeBSD 10 does not have any limits for these.
 -  Expose all p0f OS types that it supports so that subtypes of various Operating Systems can be detected (e.g. blocking Windows XP)
--  The “(self)” concept of “Any IP address on this firewall” is now a choice for firewall rule destination (and floating rule source for out direction rules), port forward destination, and outbound NAT source.
+-  The "(self)" concept of "Any IP address on this firewall" is now a choice for firewall rule destination (and floating rule source for out direction rules), port forward destination, and outbound NAT source.